Levant Fair: After closure

 After Israeli independence, the fairgrounds were abandoned and became the site for various workshops and garages.
 Some of the original buildings were destroyed and others crumbled.
 The sculptures and works of art from the fair have mostly disappeared from the former fairgrounds, except for the Hebrew Worker statue, which has been restored.
 Plumer Square is now a parking lot.

 In 1959, a new exhibition grounds opened at 101, Rokach Ave., beyond the Yarkon River.
 The grounds were opened by then Mayor Chaim Levanon, along with "Exhibition 50 years of Tel Aviv" and a design plan for a "Fair Middle" by architect Aryeh Elhanani.

 2000s: part of "Namal" entertainment area

 In recent years there has been a rehabilitation effort at the old fairgrounds, which turned it into a shopping and entertainment area attached to the wider 'Namal' ("port") development.

 Memorials

 There are two memorials placed at the entrance to the former fairgrounds.
 One is dedicated to the Haganah-run secret weapons factory, once hidden inside the Romanian pavilion.
-The other one commemorates the27 December 1945 Irgun attack on the local British military camp, in which Jewish underground fighters seized British weapons and ammunition.
+The other one commemorates the 27 December 1945 Irgun attack on the local British military camp, in which Jewish underground fighters seized British weapons and ammunition.
 It remembers Irgun fighter Dov Sternglas aka 'Sergeant Avner', who died from the wounds he suffered in the attack.